HewlettPackard/swarm-learning/examples/nih/README.md

 NIH
 ========

-The purpose is this example is to show case Swarm usecase with real world NIH dataset [1].
-NIH dataset is a well known health care dataset.
-NIH dataset has complex xray images, it is a challenge task to meet better metrics on this datset.
+The purpose of this example is to show case Swarm use case with real world NIH dataset [1].
+NIH dataset is a well-known health care dataset.
+NIH dataset has complex xray images, it is a challenge task to meet better metrics on this dataset.

 The data processing and model code for this example has been taken from multiple kaggle kernels and modified to run on a Swarm Learning platform.